MuhammadKhalid0/Project-Computer-Vision/README.md

-# Group Assignment 1: "Box Dimension Estimation from Point Cloud Data"
+# Group Assignment 1: "Box Dimension Estimation from Point Cloud Data Using RANSAC Plane Fitting"

 ## description:
   This assignment estimates the height, width, and length of a box using 3D point cloud